From Tom Richford's statement to the coroner -

 case could come under the European Convention of Human Rights Act, Article 2 type inquest, and invited submissions on this.
 By the time we left we had 21 witnesses being called, 6 being read and two registrars as IP's.

-Two weeks later the coroner wrote to say that he had considered submissions on Article 2 and was persuaded by the Trust's arguments that Harry's case was not Article 2 at that time but that he would keep an open mind as and when more evidence became apparent.
+Two weeks later the coroner wrote to say that he had considered submissions on Article 2 and was persuaded by the Trust's arguments that Harry's case was not Article 2 at that time.
+However, he would keep an open mind as and when more evidence became apparent.
 He indicated that Harry's inquest would likely be at the end of February beginning of March 2019.

 The weeks came and went.
 We chased the coroner’s office regularly and they eventually said that the inquest would be delayed as the HSIB report had taken longer than they had anticipated.
 Around April 2019 the coroner appointed two expert witnesses to report on Obstetrics and Neonatology.
 It was at around this time we were asked if we could attend an inquest sometime between 16th July and 3rd August, we readily agreed, at last, light at the end of the tunnel.

 The expected inquest date was changed again to September/October and a month later we were informed that it was now likely that it would be early 2020.
 The pressure of all of the waiting cannot be overstated and weighed heavy on the entire family.